Towards Top-Down Automated Development in Limited Scopes: A Neuro-Symbolic Framework from Expressibles to Executables: Approach

 \subsection{Scope of Application}

 Due to the complexity and diversity in actual development, it is important to find suitable application scopes for the framework.
 Thereby, we considered some as preliminary targets.

-One conceived application is assistive top-down developments for specific purposes or topics, including WebUI programming as introduced.
-Similarly, mobile development centered on UI pages is worth attention, since it usually follows a conventional standard.
-For example, an app could be a transition graph of activities, where each activity corresponds to a UI page and its functional code.
-The implementation of each activity could be decoupled as layout code, functional code, and method call hierarchy~\cite{Chen2019StoryDroidAG}, and thus well fits the requirements of SPF.
+One conceived application is assistive top-down developments for specific purposes or topics, including WebUI programming as mentioned.
+Similarly, mobile application development is worth attention, since it follows a conventional standard to implement preset interactions.
+For example, an app can be recognized as a transition graph of activities, where each activity corresponds to a UI page and its functional code.
+The implementation of an activity is usually decoupled as layout code, functional code, and method call hierarchy~\cite{Chen2019StoryDroidAG}, and thus well fits the requirements of SPF.

-Meanwhile, to reveal the potentiality of SPF in associating intentions with realizations, automated construction of new API dependency for modular development could be an option.
-Assume there are API dependencies available as the reference, leveraging knowledge bases in the framework, we aim to spawn meaningful semantic variants.
-We name the new task ``API imitation''.
+In addition, to reveal the potentiality of SPF in associating intentions with realizations, automated construction of modular API dependency can be a topic.
+It elicits and reacts to potential development needs.
+For example, a new web framework is at its early stage and wants a series of features, already implemented in similar frameworks but partially and scattly.
+A solution is to massively spawn and smoothly assemble the migrated implementations.
+Leveraging SPF, we refine the process and let it be effective and efficient.

-Eventually, code information of multiple layers in the semantic pyramid corresponds to different abstraction levels and also reveals the software hierarchy.
-Thereby, it could be regarded as multimodal representations of software~\cite{Weyssow2022BetterMT}.
-In this direction, we consider using code taxonomy and semantic pyramid for program representation.